cloudmesh/cloudmesh-manual/docs-source/source/configuration/configuration.rst

 .. note::  Previous versions of cloudmesh had a sophisticated logging feature.
            This version has this feature not yet made available.
 Implement it and make available.
-At this time it is not our highest priority.
+At this time, it is not our highest priority.

 Log files are stored by default in ``~/.cloudmesh/log`` The directory can be specified in the yaml file.